hm-lang/core/proposals/README.md

 # TODO: actually compiling code will require going through the TokenMatchers
 # in a specific order to avoid running through all options to see what fits.
+# OR, maybe we can parse a statement into tokens, and then do a `consider Statement`
+# with `case RhsStatement` etc., where the hash only takes into account the sequence
+# of tokens but not the actual token content.  we'd also need to ignore repeated fields,
+# i.e., only count them once.
 # TODO: support for labeling token matchers, e.g. "parentClassNames" and "classBlock"

 # a list encompasses things like (), (GrammarMatcher), (GrammarMatcher, GrammarMatcher), etc.,
 # but also lists with newlines if properly tabbed.